 Whatever you eat during pregnancy, it will reach your baby too in some form.
 So it is extremely important to pay attention to the sources of your protein powder.
-Check the manufacturer of the powder and his production methods and see if the product is free of pesticides, chemicals, and hormones.
+Check the manufacturer of the powder and its production methods and see if the product is free of pesticides, chemicals, and hormones.
 Doing some research into how it is made and what goes into their manufacturing methods will help.
 This is important when you opt for dairy-based powders containing whey and casein.
 Dairy products often contain traces of hormones such as rBGH (bovine growth hormone) which is not good for the foetus.
 Plant-based protein is good when it’s organic, and a good brand can always be traced back to its source.

 Many of the products lately come with a warning label if they have ingredients that are unsuitable for pregnant and breastfeeding women or children, the same goes for protein powders.
 Usually, these powders contain substances such as creatine, taurine, caffeine, beta-alanine, acetyl L-carnitine HCL and a percentage of vitamins that exceeds your dietary recommendations.
 These labels allow you to choose safe powders, but not all of them come with the labels.
 Therefore, it is always a good idea to look into the ingredients and identify unsuitable substances.

 Pregnancy is a time of making nutritious choices.
 If your protein requirements are not being met with the food you eat, you can opt for protein supplements like protein powder, but only after consulting with your doctor.
-With some research and validation by your doctor, it’s possible to pick a good protein powder to meet your protein needs.
+With some research and validation by your doctor, it’s possible to pick a good protein powder to meet your protein requirements.